 Another component of the Housing Study places the subject site within Market Type A and notes that "priorities and policies that are appropriate to market Type A areas include an emphasis on increasing density through zoning changes, infill development and housing rehabilitation to maintain the quality of housing."
 Staff believes that the proposal utilizes the recommendation by increasing density with the zoning change.

-Staff recommends approval of the requests for the Comprehensive Plan Land Use Guide map amendment, rezoning, and SUP as presented by the applicant.
+Staff recommends approval of the requests for the Comprehensive Plan Land Use Guide map amendment, rezoning, and for the SUP with the suggested condition.

 Environmental Impact:

 Fiscal Impact:

 Prior Actions:

 Alternatives: